Attention: Here be dragons

 This is the

 (unstable) version of this documentation, which may document features

 not available in or compatible with released stable versions of Godot.

 Using navigation meshes¶

-A navigation mesh describes the traversable safe area for an agent with its center position at zero radius.
+A navigation mesh only describes a traversable area for an agent's center position.
+Any radius values an agent may have are ignored.
 If you want pathfinding to account for an agent's (collision) size you need to shrink the navigation mesh accordingly.

-If you experience clipping or collision problems while following navigation paths always remember that you need to tell the navigation system through an appropriated navigation mesh what your intentions are.
-By itself the navigation system will never know "this is a tree / rock / wall collision shape or visual mesh" because it only knows "here I was told I can path safely cause it is on navigation mesh".
+If you experience clipping or collision problems while following navigation paths, always remember that you need to tell the navigation system what your intentions are through an appropriate navigation mesh.
+By itself the navigation system will never know "this is a tree / rock / wall collision shape or visual mesh" because it only knows that "here I was told I can path safely because it is on a navigation mesh".

 Navigation meshes in the 2D editor are created with the help of the NavigationPolygon draw tools that appear in the top bar of the editor when a NavigationRegion2D is selected.

-Multiple outlines can be added to the same NavPolygon resource as long as they do not intersect or overlap.
+Multiple outlines can be added to the same NavigationPolygon resource as long as they do not intersect or overlap.
 Each additional outline will cut a hole in the polygon created by the larger outline.
-If the larger polygon is already a hole it will create a new navigation mesh polygon inside.
+If the larger polygon is already a hole, it will create a new navigation mesh polygon inside.